 When I’m not traveling, you can find me on my meditation cushion, at a yoga class, reading or cooking at home, or seeing a show or movie (at least before COVID-19).
 I’m also a huge horror movie fan.

-I started a blog as a way to scrapbook all of my travels since I stopped keeping a physical scrapbook after a big trip in 2008 and I began to love to record all of my thoughts online in hopes of connecting with other travelers.
-I love staying in hostels and eating local vegetarian and vegan foods and taking a good free walking tour when I’m traveling!
+I started a blog as a way to scrapbook all of my travels, since I stopped keeping a physical scrapbook after a big trip in 2008, and I began to love to record all of my thoughts online in the hopes of connecting with other travelers.
+I love staying in hostels and eating local vegetarian and vegan foods and taking a good free walking tour!

-I’m based in New York City, specifically just south of Harlem and where Columbia’s sprawling campus is located.
-I’ve moved around New York City since 2004, having lived in Union Square, Brooklyn Heights, Washington Heights, the Upper West Side, and the Financial District and I can safely say that Morningside Heights is the best.
-(I lived about 10 blocks south of where I currently live when I lived on the UWS, so it was a very similar neighborhood.)
-I live between three (3!) parks – Morningside Park, Central Park, and Riverside Park.
+I’m based in New York City, specifically just south of Harlem, where Columbia’s sprawling campus is located.
+I’ve moved around New York City since 2004, having lived in Union Square, Brooklyn Heights, Washington Heights, the Upper West Side, and the Financial District, and I can safely say that Morningside Heights is the best.
+(I lived about 10 blocks south of where I currently live when I was on the Upper West Side, so it was a very similar neighborhood.)
+I live between three (!) parks: Morningside Park, Central Park, and Riverside Park.
 So when people complain that there’s no green space in New York City, I generally roll my eyes and laugh.

 It is important to have a supportive travel community around me because no one does anything alone.
 I believe we are all interconnected and we all travel happier and safer and smarter when we have a community behind us.
 It’s essential to have a community to ask questions about things that Google maybe can’t answer for you.

 I chose The Nomadic Network because I enjoyed Matt’s book so much and I felt like it really spoke to me and what I feel so often, so I wanted to join a group of people who probably also felt the same.

 How did you start traveling, like really traveling?

 I got the travel bug after studying abroad during the summer of 2007 in London.